 Provide employees tickets to a (rock) concert and see if you can get the band to give the office a shout-out during the concert.

 Provide the team members with team jerseys with the practice name, logo, and the team member's name on the back.
 The jerseys can be worn outside the office, especially during practice outreach programs.

 Pick a day and let team members come in late or leave early for a staff breakfast or dinner.

 Hold an annual summer or fall barbecue with team members and their families.

-Close the office to allow team members to attend an annual conference for training as a group.
+Close the office to allow team members to attend an annual group training conference.

-Host a lunch with team members during practice hours with the stipulation that no practice issues be discussed.
+Host a lunch with team members during practice hours stipulating that no practice issues be discussed.

 Have team members assign nicknames to each other and create a board with their pictures and names.

-Close the office a half day a month to allow team members to volunteer at a community activity, i.e., health fair, special Olympics, Habitat for Humanity.
+Close the office a half day a month to allow team members to volunteer at a community activity, i.e., health fair, Special Olympics, or Habitat for Humanity.
 Have them wear their practice jerseys.

 Start a team.
-It doesn’t matter if it's summer softball or bowling.
-It will build relationships, camaraderie and respect among team members.11
+It does not matter if it is summer softball or bowling.
+It will build relationships, camaraderie, and respect among team members.11